LOCAL FISH FUND

-The Local Fish Fund, an ongoing project of the Alaska Sustainable Fisheries Trust, helps overcome barriers to entry by providing the cash and administering the loans that young fisherman need to acquire initial ownership of access rights.
+The Local Fish Fund, an ongoing project of the Alaska Sustainable Fisheries Trust, helps overcome barriers to entry by providing the cash and administering the loans that young fishermen need to acquire initial ownership of access rights.

 Local_Fish_Fund_04.jpg